 It was made in 1908 by Edison Manufacturing.
 Many films followed.
 Clay animation became a very popular style of movie.
 Have you ever heard of Gumby and Pokey, Wallace and Gromit, and the California Raisins?
 They’re some of the most famous clay animation characters.

 Would you like to make a clay animation movie one day?
 It’s a lot of work!
 Clay characters can only move slightly between each picture.
 Otherwise, the film will appear choppy.
 That means it takes a lot of time to make clay animation movies!
 For that reason, clay animation films are often shorter than other films.

+For example, a typical animated movie requires 24 frames — also called stops — for one second of playback.
+That means creators take 24 still pictures for each second of movie time.
 Because clay animation is so much work, clay animators often do double stops.
-This means they use the same picture twice in a row to cut down on the number of stops needed.
+This means they use the same picture twice in a row.
+This cuts down on the number of stops needed.
 Doing doubles, they still need 12 still pictures for each second of movie time.